 The rise of the internet has turned the traditional path to purchase on its head, as buyers are becoming increasingly well-informed.
 The modern consumer sees straight through traditional push-marketing tactics, and has much higher expectations when it comes to your brand’s value proposition.

 Global internet usage

-Here’s a look at the state of digital globally in 2018
+Here’s a look at the state of digital globally in 2019

 What sets the modern buyer apart from other consumers throughout history, is the amount of research that they can - and do - now perform before making a purchase.
 The internet has provided the means to perform thorough product research, in the form of content such as customer testimonials, online product demonstrations and reviews.
 Here are some interesting stats you’ll find in this report:

 Five ways the internet has influenced buying behaviour and the buyer’s journey:

 Sign.com did a study with consumers and discovered what motivates consumers to buy in-store and what motivates them to buy online.
 Here’s what they found:

 - To physically see and touch items before purchase (73%)

 - To try on an item first (50%)

 - Just enjoy going out to a store (26%)